JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 ```python
 sudo raspi-config
 ```
- For this you will need an Display or for an headless set up you’ll need to enable SSH.
+ For this you will need a Display or for a headless setup you’ll need to enable SSH.

 <br/>

 ## Step 2: Enable SSH (optional)
 You can enable SSH in different ways:
 + 	**Headless (add file):**
-After you wrote the Raspian Image on your SD-Card you need to add a file named “*ssh*” in your boot partition (boot register) of your SD-Card, which you can access on your personal computer.
+After you wrote the Raspbian Image on your SD-Card you need to add a file named “*ssh*” in your boot partition (boot register) of your SD-Card, which you can access on your personal computer.
 When you added the file, you can now boot your Raspberry Pi.

 * **Headless (with Imager):** <br/>